DuhNinja/hello-world/README.md

 # hello-world
-not sure what this is all about yet
+not sure what this is all about yet what code do i need to write in? so confusing atm